Configuring and building an seL4 project

 CMakeLists.txtfile describing this project, which in this case is placed in the root directory of the project.

-We also provide a shorthand wrapping script which abstracts the into a shorted command:
+We also provide a shorthand wrapping script which abstracts the above into a shorter command:

 ../init-build -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- <COMMAND_LINE_OPTIONS_HERE>

-After the build has completed, the resulting binaries are available in the
+After the build has completed, the resulting binaries will be in the

 Types of Options